jasperyzh/jy.com/src/content/blog/2025/250502-wordpress-premium-theme-getting-started.md

 ---
 pubDate: 250502
 title: Bought That Perfect WordPress Theme?
 Here's How to Actually Make It Look Like the Demo
-description: "Learn why your new WordPress premium theme doesn't look like the demo and how to fix it using demo, activation code and theme documentation."
+description: Learn why your new WordPress theme doesn't look like the demo and how to fix it by importing demo content using your activation code and following the documentation.
-tags: ["WordPress", "Themes", "Web Development"]
+tags: ["WordPress", "Themes", "Web Development", "Setup", "Demo Content", "Elementor"]
 draft: 0
-thumbnail: "/assets/images/blog/250502-wordpress-premium-theme-getting-started.svg"
+thumbnail: "/thumbnails/blog/250502-wordpress-premium-theme-getting-started.svg"
 ---